Adrienne Barbeau: 1960s–1989

 "I was doing an interview for this one-woman show that I am doing and the interviewer asked, 'What do people usually ask you,' and I said, 'They always want to know what it was like working with Bea.'
 She was fantastic and, you know, I realized years later how much I took it for granted because it was my first experience on television.
 I just assumed that everyone was as giving as she was, as professional as she was, that everyone who was doing a TV show showed up knowing their lines and showed up on time and was willing to say to the writers, 'I think this line was funnier if Adie had said it or Conrad had said it or Bill had said it.'
 I mean, she was just the best, she was the best, very funny.
 She was not Maude when she wasn't saying those lines.
 I don't know if I'd say she was quiet.
 She was a homebody.
 She had her sons, her dog and her cooking and she wasn't into the celebrity scene and she was a great lady.
 I loved her dearly and we had a great cast and they were my family for six years.
 I loved each of them and all of them and it was the best experience anyone could've had, being introduced to television like that!"

-Barbeau was cast in numerous television films and series such as The Love Boat, Fantasy Island, Valentine Magic on Love Island and Battle of the Network Stars.
+Barbeau made guest appearances in numerous television films and series such as The Love Boat, Fantasy Island, Valentine Magic on Love Island, and Battle of the Network Stars.
 In her autobiography, she claimed: "I actually thought CBS asked me to be on Battle of the Network Stars because they thought I was athletic.
 My husband clued me in: who cared if I won the race, as long as I bounced when I ran?"

 The popularity of Barbeau's 1978 cheesecake poster confirmed her status as a sex symbol.
 Barbeau's popularity stemmed partly from what critic Joe Bob Briggs referred to as the "two enormous talents on that woman," and her typecasting as a "tough broad".
 Despite her initial success, she said at the time that she thought of Hollywood as a "flesh market" and that she would rather appear in films that "explore the human condition" and "deal with issues".